Tailored Child Custody And Visitation Representation

-The decisions surrounding child custody can have a profound impact on a child's life.
-Milam & Idol PLLC represents parents in child custody matters, whether to establish initial parenting arrangements or for enforcement or modification of existing child custody orders.
+The decisions surrounding child custody can have a profound impact on a child’s life.
+Attorney Martha New Milam in Durham represents parents in child custody matters, whether to establish initial parenting arrangements or for enforcement or modification of existing child custody orders.

 As a professional trained in divorce and family financial mediation, attorney Martha New Milam has seen the advantages of solving problems through mediation.
 While she recognizes that on some occasions — such as in situations concerning the health and welfare of the child — there are no alternatives to litigation, she believes that many of the best child custody solutions are created using alternative dispute resolution techniques.
 Children do not need to be the object of a bitter adversarial proceeding.
 They only want to be loved by both of their parents.
 The key is working together to make sure this happens.